kubeckaj/JKCS.py-Manual/docs/source/JKCS2_explore.rst

       JKCS2_explore -help

-You can run a test of a sort simulation (gen = 5) with very small population (pop = 5) on local (or login) computer.
+You can run a test of a sort simulation (gen = 5) with a very small population (pop = 5) on local (or login) computer.
 Save a few lowest minima (lm 3) and examine the subfolders.
 Example code:

 .. code::